cnlohr/cnlohr_tricks/README.md

 #include "package.h"
 ```

+Note: if you are doing this _from_ a header file, be sure to `#undef PACKAGE_IMPLEMENTATION` afterwards.

 If you need the header file to use it in other .c files in your project, just include the package, directly.

 ```